Realnaru/Test/README.md

 # Test
-Frontend and backend parts of the array sorting web page.
+Frontend and backend parts of the array sorting project.
 (Database.sql contains queries to create postgreSQL database and table)

 1. Enter an array and sortings identifier.